 - Autopilot trolling motor Integration with NMEA 0183 and NMEA 2000

 If you’re looking for a powerful fishfinder to get started with immediately, the Helix 5 might be perfect for you (we've got a full review of the HELIX range here).
 This unit features both side imaging and down imaging sonar along with GPS mapping, so the fish will have nowhere to hide.

 Additionally, you can use a micro SD card to use and save your favorite maps to the best fishing locations you know.
 This fish finder is also fully compatible with LakeMaster software, as well as Navionics software.

 The crisp and clear images shown on the screen can give you an excellent view of underwater terrain, pylons, and more.
 The display is split screen capable, meaning you can enjoy the combined view of both down scan and side scan results at once.

 Both of these windows can give you an excellent view of the area to help you land that next trophy fish.

 If you’re looking for an incredibly useful fish finder while still remaining within a reasonable budget, the Helix 5 from Humminbird is the perfect example.
 With a flasher option, you can even use it for ice fishing as well (see here for our article on ice fishing sonar with reviews of 16 different units).

 As with few other fish finders in this price point, you’ll be pleased to see the Helix 5 has both down scan and side scan capabilities, which together can give you an incredibly detailed view of your immediate surroundings leaving fish nowhere to hide.

-The side scan can cover an area of up to 350 feet maximum depth, sending you real time results when you need them most.
-The impressive amount of features the Helix 5 has also includes the AutoChart software, letting you map and view premade charts in real time to a depth of up to 1500 feet.
+The side scan can cover an area of up to 350 feet maximum depth, sending you real-time results when you need them most.
+The impressive amount of features the Helix 5 has also included the AutoChart software, letting you map and view premade charts in real-time to a depth of up to 1500 feet.